woowenjun99/tp/docs/team/jacob-stein1.md

 MoneyMoover is a Java CLI application modeled after Revolut, a currency exchange application for travelers.
 MoneyMoover supports conversion for currencies across Asia, and pulls live exchange rates from the Internet using an API.

-This project particularly resonates with me because I am an exchange student in Singapore.
-During my time studying at the National University of Singapore, I have taken several trips to countries across Asia, including Thailand, Cambodia, Malaysia, Indonesia, Taiwan, and hopefully more.
-Memorizing exchange rates between the various currencies and the USD can be quite a hassle, and having conversion apps has saved me a lot of time and money.
-Thus, I was very happy to work on a project that has been particularly helpful to me during my time in Singapore.

 ### Summary of Contributions

 Given below are my contributions to the project: